j00by/nycem-4/README.md

 ## Acknowledgements

-Special thanks to for their contributions and insights that greatly enhanced this project:
+Special thanks for their contributions and insights that greatly enhanced this project:
 - Ahmad Shaibani
 - Melissa Umberger
 - Jacob Ahola
 - Rachel Meltzer
 - Chris Whong

-## Project Overview
+## Research Questions

-Climate gentrification refers to the process where changes in the environment, particularly those due to climate change such as rising sea levels and increased frequency of extreme weather events, begin to affect urban real estate patterns and social demographics.
-This project uses the Mapbox Storytelling Template to create an engaging and educational experience that illustrates how these dynamics are playing out in New York City.
+1) How does climate gentrification, characterized by environmental changes such as rising sea levels and increased frequency of extreme weather events, influence urban real estate patterns and social demographics in New York City?

+2) How can this research be illustrated through the Mapbox Storytelling Template?

 ## Features